 Sample letter to request flexible working

 This is a Precedent “Statutory Flexible Working Request” Letter for you to personalise.
 All the words highlighted in BOLD are legal requirements for the request to be valid.
 You must include these.
-The remainder of the letter is optional however our view is that including this information, where relevant, will help strengthen your argument and hopefully result in the request being granted.
+The remainder of the letter is optional however our view is that including this information, where relevant and where possible, will help strengthen your argument and hopefully result in the request being granted.

 For the attention of [Line manager name]

-This is a statutory request under section 80F Employment Rights Act 1996.
+This is a statutory request under section 80F Employment Rights Act 1996 (as amended by the Employment Relations (Flexible Working) Act 2023).

-[I have not previously made a request under section 80F Employment Rights Act 1996.]
+[I have not previously made a request under section 80F Employment Rights Act 1996 (as amended).]

 OR

-[I have previously made a request under section 80F Employment Rights Act 1996 on [Date]] (note –in accordance with this legislation only one flexible working request can be made in any 12 month period so if you’ve previously made a request you need to ensure you wait 12 months before making your next request.)
+[I have previously made a request under section 80F Employment Rights Act 1996 (as amended) on [Date (s)] A decision on that request was made on [DATE].] (note –in accordance with this legislation only two flexible working requests can be made in any 12 month period.
+You can also only have one request live with your employer at a time. )

-I would like my new working pattern to be (note – set out here what arrangements you are looking to put in place.)
+I would like my new working pattern to be (note – set out here what arrangements you are looking to put in place, including any changes to place of work, days, hours or times.)

 - [A job share partner… (note – consider whether it might be possible for you to agree allocation of work with another colleague so that you are the point of contact for each other when the other person is not there.
 This may not be appropriate in every case but might work if for instance you were to work 8am – 4pm and your colleague worked 9am – 5pm); you might want to offer to help train a job share partner and agree that a job share partner could contact you at home if required to clarify any issues.]